bcgov/lupi-git-hackfest/Instructions-and-prompts/prompts.md

 ---
 Key point to consider
   - The ESRI Portal is in name only.
 It does not need to be the same as the GIS product created by ESRI.
-  - Write in the style of Clive Cussler's Dirk Pitt
+  - Write in the style of Douglas Adams Hitchhikers Guide to